 Apartment residents, hotel guests, restaurant and bar patrons, and the customers of almost any business have a right to be safe and secure.
-Georgia law requires landlords and property owners to take reasonable steps insure the safety and security of their tenants, guests and customers.
+Georgia law requires landlords and property owners to take reasonable steps to ensure the safety and security of their tenants, guests and customers.
 An experienced negligent security lawyer can help crime victims recover damages when property owners fail to protect its residents, visitors and guests from known dangers.

 In this video, Page Pate explains the elements of a negligent security lawsuit.